exonum/exonum-doc/src/home/what-is-exonum.md

 The reliable audit trail is needed in many regulated industries (e.g., finance and public registries), but it could be useful in other areas as well.
-The immutability of the transaction log provides *provenance* for any data piece in the blockchain, i.e., allows to reliably trace its history.
+The immutability of the transaction log provides *provenance* for any data piece in the blockchain, allowing to reliably trace its history.

 ### Cryptography